KShebek/cbe504/main.typ

 We will assume that the hydrogenation reaction is rate-limiting, such that the #ce("H2") adsorption is quasi-equilibrated.

 Here, we have a reaction between an adsorbed species and gas-phase species (i.e. an Eley--Rideal mechanism), which is very slightly different than the typical LHHW kinetics since the reaction is not taking place solely on the surface.
+#footnote[For a critical discussion on the viability of Eley--Rideal mechanisms, refer to D. Kiani, I.E. Wachs, _ACS Catal._, 14, 16770--16784 (2024).]
 The rate of product formation, which is identical to the rate of reaction, is given by
 $ r = (k'_"H " conc("H^*")^2 p_ce("C2H2"))/(conc("*")_0), $
 To get rid of the intermediate in our rate expression, we can invoke the quasi-equilibrium assumption on the first step to arrive at